albanpuech/risky-biscuits-project/README.md

 </p>

-What we observe is that the polarity distribution is very similar across all climates.
+What we observe is that the **polarity** distribution is very similar across all climates.
 The median and quartiles have almost the same values.
 This observation also holds when looking at the different climate groups (temperature, precipitation, and scheme).

-We can also look at the subjectivity distribution:
+We can also look at the **subjectivity** distribution:
 <p align="center">
   <br>
   <img src="assets/img/subjectivity.png" width="600">
 </p>

-Again, the polarity is almost the same across climates.
+Again, the **subjectivity** is almost the same across climates.

 ### Conclusion on climate and reviews

-🍺 As we have seen, the polarity and subjectivity do not vary much across climates.
-This means that the reviews are rather similar across climates.
+🍺 As we have seen, the **polarity** and **subjectivity** do not vary much across climates.

-🍺 A few adjectives have different TF-IDF across climates.
-This could be due to the fact that people in different climates have different expectations of beers, and different way of expressing themselves.
+🍺 A few adjectives have different **TF-IDF** across climates.
+This could be due to the fact that people in different climates have different expectations of beers, and different ways of expressing themselves.

 ## 🍻 Conclusion

 In conclusion, our exploration of the influence of climate on beer preference and popularity across the US reveals nuanced findings.
-While we found small differences in beer ratings across climates, the **overall** trends remained remarkably consistent, suggesting a shared American identity that transcends geographical variations in climate.
+While we found small differences in beer ratings across climates, the **overall** trends remained consistent, suggesting a shared American identity that transcends geographical variations in climate.
 It appears that, irrespective of whether Americans live in **colder or warmer climates**, certain preferences in beer evaluation persist, hinting at a cultural bias that unites beer enthusiasts across the nation.

-Furthermore, our investigation into ABV levels presented intriguing correlations with climate.
-In regions characterized by **hotter summers**, reviewers rather drink higher ABV beers whilst individuals in **colder climates** may indeed consume more beers, but these beverages tend to exhibit lower ABV levels.
-However, it is important to acknowledge potential confounding factors like economic factors and supplier-driven influences that may have influenced our observations.
+Furthermore, our investigation into **ABV** levels presented intriguing correlations with climate.
+In regions characterized by **hotter summers**, reviewers rather drink higher **ABV** beers whilst individuals in **colder climates** may indeed consume more beers (as shown by [this paper](https://dom.pitt.edu/people-drink-more-in-colder-regions-bataller-led-study-finds/)), but these beverages tend to exhibit lower **ABV** levels.

+However, it is important to acknowledge potential confounding factors like economic factors and varying local supply of beers that may have influenced our observations.
 Indeed, financial factors could impact both the quantity and quality of beer consumption which would also depend on the types of beers available in different regions.

 In essence, while our current findings offer interesting insights, further investigations of these potential confounders would enhance the depth of our understanding of the intricate interplay between climate and beer preferences.